Satchidananda Panda: Biography

 Panda was born and raised in Odisha, India in 1971.
 He received a degree in plant biology from Odisha University of Agriculture and Technology.
 After his bachelor’s degree, he attended the Scripps Research Institute in California, where he wrote his thesis on the circadian oscillator mechanism in plants in Dr. Steve Kay’s laboratory.
 He was awarded his PhD in 2001.

 Panda began his career as a Postdoctoral Researcher for the Genomics Institute of the Novartis Research Foundation in San Diego, California.
 He transferred to the Salk Institute for Biological Studies in December 2004, working as an Associate Professor.
 In March 2016, Dr. Panda became a Professor.
 In addition, he served as an adjunct professor for UC San Diego in the Department of Cell and Developmental Biology.

 Research contributions

 myCircadianClock

-Panda developed the app myCircadianClock with Emily Manoogian, Kyla Laing, Shweta Varshney, M Pharm, Jason Fleischer, Tyler Tran, and Grace LeBlue to aid research in circadian rhythms.
+Panda developed the app myCircadianClock to aid research in circadian rhythms.
 The application allows users to log eating, sleeping, and activity habits.
 The app is publicly available but requires an access code from Panda Lab to use.